electricimp/AzureIoTHub/examples/README.md

 ### Call A Direct Method

-1. In your IoT hub, open the device you want to send a message to.
+1. In your IoT hub, open the device you want to call a direct method of.

  ![Device Message](./example_imgs/IoTHubDirectMethod.png)